 - Use time management techniques to speed up the DE processes.

-- Boost employee engagement levels and enjoy the proven outcomes.
+- Develop employee engagement levels and enjoy the proven outcomes.

 - Get people to consider DE as a competitive edge.